rcsb/BioCaddiePilot32/README.md

 1.1: Starting from Pdb primary citations, we can first retrieve all citation+reference cascades then we can retrieve the summary of all retrieved pubmed ids.
 Order is important.

-$ java org.biocaddie.citationanalysis.retrievedata.RetrieveCitationFromEutils 0 /Users/ali/Documents/BioCaddie/data/citation/june_27/PdbId_PubmedId_Jun27.csv
+$ java org.biocaddie.citationanalysis.retrievedata.RetrieveCitationFromEutils 0 PdbId_PubmedId_Jun27.csv

-$ java org.biocaddie.citationanalysis.retrievedata.RetrieveSummaryFromEutils 0 /Users/ali/Documents/BioCaddie/data/citation/june_27/all_pubmed_id.txt
+$ java org.biocaddie.citationanalysis.retrievedata.RetrieveSummaryFromEutils 0 all_pubmed_id.txt

 1.2: We can retrieve the whole pubmed, by first retrieving the summary of all valid pubmed ids between 1 and n(26M), then retrieving the citations for all retrieved pubmed ids.
 Order is important.

-$ java org.biocaddie.citationanalysis.retrievedata.RetrieveSummaryFromEutils 1 26000000 /Users/ali/Documents/BioCaddie/data/citation/june_27/whole_pubmed/
+$ java org.biocaddie.citationanalysis.retrievedata.RetrieveSummaryFromEutils 1 26000000 whole_pubmed/

-$ java org.biocaddie.citationanalysis.retrievedata.RetrieveCitationFromEutils 1 /Users/ali/Documents/BioCaddie/data/citation/june_27/whole_pubmed/all_pubmed_id.txt
+$ java org.biocaddie.citationanalysis.retrievedata.RetrieveCitationFromEutils 1 whole_pubmed/all_pubmed_id.txt

 PART 2: NETWORK CONSTRUCTION: We construct the network using the two retrieved XML files: all_citations.xml and all_citations_summary.xml.

 2.1: These XML files are too large (10GB and 25GB), in order to prevent memory problems, first we parse these XML files and write our needed fields into smaller (1.5GB and 2GB) txt files: all_citations.txt and all_citations_summary.txt.
 Order is not important.

-$ java org.biocaddie.citationanalysis.retrievedata.CitationSummaryResultXmlParser /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations_summary.xml
+$ java org.biocaddie.citationanalysis.retrievedata.CitationSummaryResultXmlParser all_citations_summary.xml

-$ java org.biocaddie.citationanalysis.retrievedata.CitationAndRefLinkResultXmlParser /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations.xml
+$ java org.biocaddie.citationanalysis.retrievedata.CitationAndRefLinkResultXmlParser all_citations.xml

 2.2: We construct the paper citation networks and journal citation networks using these two txt files: all_citations.txt and all_citations_summary.txt

 -First we can construct the initial paper and journal networks, which includes all papers we retrieved.

-$ java -Xmx28000m org.biocaddie.citationanalysis.network.ConstructNetwork /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations.txt /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations_summary.txt
+$ java -Xmx28000m org.biocaddie.citationanalysis.network.ConstructNetwork all_citations.txt all_citations_summary.txt

 2.3: For temporal analysis, we can construct a paper&journal citation network using only the papers published between two years, for example 2012-2014.
 First we choose papers published between 2012 and 2014, and include the citations only between these papers.

-$ java org.biocaddie.citationanalysis.network.ConstructNetwork /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations.txt /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations_summary.txt 2012 2014
+$ java org.biocaddie.citationanalysis.network.ConstructNetwork all_citations.txt all_citations_summary.txt 2012 2014

-$ java org.biocaddie.citationanalysis.network.ConstructNetwork /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations.txt /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations_summary.txt 2009 2011
+$ java org.biocaddie.citationanalysis.network.ConstructNetwork all_citations.txt all_citations_summary.txt 2009 2011

-$ java org.biocaddie.citationanalysis.network.ConstructNetwork /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations.txt /Users/ali/Documents/BioCaddie/data/citation/june_27/all_citations_summary.txt 2006 2008
+$ java org.biocaddie.citationanalysis.network.ConstructNetwork all_citations.txt all_citations_summary.txt 2006 2008

 2.4: We can convert paper citation network to paper co-citation network, which is usually more connected (flag = 1).

-$ java org.biocaddie.citationanalysis.network.NetworkUtils 1 /Users/ali/Documents/BioCaddie/data/citation/june_27/2014_2012_paper_citation_network.net
+$ java org.biocaddie.citationanalysis.network.NetworkUtils 1 2014_2012_paper_citation_network.net

 2.5: Clean the journal citation network by - excluding self-journal citations, - excluding four major interdisciplinary journals (Nature, Science, PNAS, PlosOne), and- excluding journals which make$receive citations less than 1 (flag = 2).

-$ java org.biocaddie.citationanalysis.network.NetworkUtils 2 /Users/ali/Documents/BioCaddie/data/citation/june_27/2014_2012_journal_citation_network.net
+$ java org.biocaddie.citationanalysis.network.NetworkUtils 2 2014_2012_journal_citation_network.net

 2.6: Print network summary (global properties) of a given network  (flag = 3):

-$ java org.biocaddie.citationanalysis.network.NetworkUtils 3 /Users/ali/Documents/BioCaddie/data/citation/june_27/2008_2006_journal_citation_network.net
+$ java org.biocaddie.citationanalysis.network.NetworkUtils 3 2008_2006_journal_citation_network.net

 PART 3: NETWORK METRICS: For a given network in Pajek.net format, compute three types of metrics for each node: inDegree centrality(citation count), pageRank and betweenness centrality.